Last week I wrapped up the biggest launch of my business so far.

 I did 3 webinars for this launch.

-The first was a pre-sale webinar with my friends at Teachable.
-We decided that the perfect “pre-sale” would be an insane bundle of a year of teachable and my LYSC course - a match made in course heaven.
+The first was a pre-sale webinar.
+We decided that the perfect “pre-sale” would be an insane bundle offer.

 I then did two different days and times of the same webinar, “Have Your First 5-Figure Launch (Even if You’re Starting From Scratch)” on a Tuesday and a Wednesday.